Brian Anderson (pitcher)

 Brian James Anderson (born April 26, 1972) is an American former Major League Baseball pitcher, who played 13 seasons for five teams, as well as a sports broadcaster and coach.
-Currently, Anderson is the color commentator on the Rays TV crew on Bally Sports Sun.
+Currently, Anderson is the color commentator on the Rays TV crew on MLB Local Media.

 Early life and education

 Anderson was born on April 26, 1972, in Portsmouth, Virginia.
 At Geneva High School (Ohio), Anderson was a four-year letterman in baseball, a three-year letterman in golf, and a two-year letterman in basketball.
 He went on to attend Wright State University in Dayton, Ohio.
 In 1991 and 1992, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 Anderson was selected by the California Angels in the 1st round (3rd pick overall) of the 1993 Major League Baseball draft.